 If you need to learn about blockchain technology, give “Blockchain for Dummies” by Tiana Laurence a try.
-It is a standard For Dummies book that touches the subject of cryptocurrencies and blockchains with a generalist approach.
+It is a standard For Dummies book that deep dives on the subject of cryptocurrencies and blockchains with a generalist approach.

 It’s five parts, 29 chapters.

 Part 5 The Part of Tens

 If you read it, you’ll get up to snuff on cryptos very fast, because of the extensive hands-on approach of this book.